OTHER NAMESVirginia Healthcare POAVirginia Healthcare Power of AttorneyVirginia Medical POAVirginia Healthcare Proxy

 You live in or have plans to move into an adult care facility

 Whether your Virginia Medical Power of Attorney is being drafted as part of a forward-looking plan or produced in response to an emergency, witnesses and notarization are highly encouraged for protecting your document if a third party challenges its validity.

 How are a Virginia Healthcare Proxy and a Virginia Medical Power of Attorney different?

 When discussing the subjects of estate planning and elder care with medical or legal professionals, you or a loved one might hear "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together or interchangeably.
 In short, they are one and the same.
 That being said, you should keep in mind that it is possible to give power of attorney over matters that aren't related to health care.
 In that case, "proxy" generally is not the term of choice.

 Virginia Medical PoA forms are generally straightforward; however, you or your agent(s) could still need advice.
 Locating an attorney to review your Virginia Medical Power of Attorney could be time-consuming and relatively expensive.
-A more cost-effective route is to request help from the On Call attorney network.
+A more cost-effective route is to request help from the Rocket Lawyer attorney network.
 As a Premium member, you can get your document examined by an attorney with relevant experience.
 As always, you can rest assured that Rocket Lawyer will be here for you.

 The fees associated with meeting and hiring the average attorney to make a Medical Power of Attorney might total anywhere between two hundred and five hundred dollars, based on your location.
 Rocket Lawyer offers much more than most other Power of Attorney template websites that you might find.
 As a Rocket Lawyer member, you can get up to 40% in savings when hiring an attorney.